 After determining insomnia causes and solutions, treatment comes next.

 Cognitive behavioral therapy for insomnia (CBT-I), administered by a psychologist, psychiatrist or a trained health practitioner, lets you control or get rid of negative thoughts and actions that keep you up at night.
 As the first line of treatment for insomniacs, CBT-I is just as effective, if not better, than sleep medications.

 Strategies under this form of treatment include:

-Sleeping pills which are taken a few nights or weeks may also treat insomnia.
-Be careful to get your health practitioner’s go signal first.
-Call your doctor at once if you feel side effects.
+Sleeping pills which are prescribed and taken a few nights or weeks may also treat insomnia.
+Be careful to get your health practitioner’s go signal first since sleeping pills may have side effects and even cause dependence or addiction.

 What increases my risk for insomnia?